Email Sender Reputation: How to protect it?

-Just to make sure that this article is about the sender reputation that you are interested in, let’s quickly sum up what a sender reputation is.
-It is a score that Internet Service Providers (ISPs) assigns to a sender.
-If a sender has multiple domains and sends emails from different IP addresses, each one of them will have its own reputation.
-The better the reputation is, the bigger the chance of getting your emails into your recipients’ inboxes.
-If the score will get below a certain threshold, due to bad sending practises, the ISP may put your messages to spam folders or even reject those.
-Understanding what factors actually impact the reputation is very difficult, as the reputation itself is not static.
-The things that were important yesterday, might not be enough today.
+To make sure that this article is about the sender reputation that you are interested in, let’s quickly sum up what a sender reputation is.
+It is a score that Internet Service Providers (ISPs) assign to a sender.
+If a sender has multiple domains and sends emails from different IP addresses, each one of them has its reputation.
+The better the reputation is, the bigger chance of getting your emails into your recipients’ inboxes.
+If the score gets below a certain threshold, the ISP may put your messages to spam folders or even reject them due to bad sending practices.
+Understanding what factors impact the reputation is very difficult, as the reputation itself is not static.
+The things that were important yesterday, may not be enough today.

 Factors that impact the sender reputation

 - The number of complaints (how many recipients mark your email as a SPAM)

 - The engagement rates (open, reply to, forward, click rates)